CSR Actions at Tesco Ireland in response to the impact of COVID-19

 Does your company/organisation have a CSR Strategy?

-Tesco is one of the largest private sector employers in Ireland, with 13,000 colleagues working in our 151 stores, head office and two distribution centres nationwide.
-Sourcing from over 480 Irish food and drink suppliers and supporting 13,000 farm families nationwide, our communities are central to our business ethos.
+Tesco is one of the largest private sector employers in Ireland, with more than 13,000 staff working in its 151 stores, head office and distribution nationwide.
+Sourcing from over 490 Irish food and drink suppliers and supporting almost 14,000 farm families nationwide, community is central to our business ethos.

 Our Little Helps Plan has four key pillars: